Nomad 22: Design

 The Nomad 22 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, an angled transom, an internally mounted spade-type rudder controlled by a tiller and twin fixed keels, plus a centre skeg.
 It displaces 3150 lb and carries 1050 lb of ballast.

 The boat has a draft of 2.25 ft with the standard twin keels.

 The boat is normally fitted with a small 6 to 8 hp outboard motor for docking and manoeuvring.
-A small Volvo Penta diesel or gasoline Vire inboard engine was optional.
+A small Volvo Penta diesel or petrol Vire inboard engine was optional.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, an "L"-shaped settee and two straight settee berths in the main cabin.
+The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, an L-shaped settee and two straight settee berths in the main cabin.
 The galley is located on both sides amidships.
 The galley is equipped with a stove to port and a sink on the starboard side.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 55 in.

 For sailing the design may be equipped with one a series of jibs or genoas.

 The design has a PHRF racing average handicap of 300 and a hull speed of 5.7 kn.